-How to use this converter
+How to use this calculator

-Select your input format — fractions (like 3/8"), decimal inches (like 0.375"), or millimeters — then type your measurement.
+Select your input format: fractions (like 3/8"), decimal inches (like 0.375"), or millimeters.
+Then type your measurement.
 The converter shows results in all three formats instantly as you type.

 For fractional inputs, you can type simple fractions like "3/8" or mixed numbers like "5 1/2".
-Use the quick-select buttons for common tape measure fractions you see marked on a standard tape.
+Use the quick select buttons for common tape measure fractions you see marked on a standard tape.

 This tool is especially useful when working with building materials, hardware specifications, or any project where you need to convert between imperial and metric measurements.
+The reference table below lists all sixteenth inch increments with their decimal and millimeter equivalents.

 Reading a tape measure